SR-G/sleep-on-lan/README.md

 ## Configuration

 An optional configuration file may be used.

-Taken automatically in account if named `sol.json` and located in the same folder than the Sleep-On-Lan binary.
-Or can be manually configured at launch time with the `--config` parameter.
 See [configuration examples](resources/configuration/default/).
+Order of priority for configuration filenames are :

+1. The filename manually configured inside the command line with the `--config` parameter (if available on disk)
+2. (linux only) A filename under `/etc/sol.json` (if available on disk)
+3. (linux only) A filename under `/etc/sleep-on-lan.json` (if available on disk)
+4. A filename alongside the `sol` binary (i.e., in the same folder) and named `sol.json` (if available on disk)
+5. Otherwise, default values will be taken in account

 Content of configuration is as follow (everything is optional / below is the whole structure) :